Care for Fainting Goats – A Beginner’s Guide

 Goats are herd animals and do best when they are not kept alone.
 It is always recommended to have at least two fainting goats in your herd.
 They will not do well if you only have one animal.
 Fainting goats are social animals and generally friendly.

-In addition to being bred for milk or meat, there are many other reasons that people may breed fainting goats.
+In addition to being bred for milk or meat (look at Amazon for examples of other products), there are many other reasons that people may breed fainting goats.
 Some may breed fainting goats to keep as pets or show animals.
 In some cases, the animals might also be bred to be used for weed control.

 The animals, if properly socialized, can be safe with children and good companions.